top of page

 About us

 True to their name, the Sherpas carry extensive, highly specialized equipment to remote and often challenging observation sites—locations chosen for their strategic alignment with the path of totality.
-To date, the team has conducted over a dozen expeditions across the globe, including to India, Libya, China, the Arctic, Indonesia, Australia, Chile, the United States, and Mexico, among many others.
+To date, the team has conducted over 20 expeditions across the globe, including to India, Libya, China, the Arctic, Indonesia, Australia, Chile, the United States, and Mexico, among many others.

 Our scientific mission focuses on one of the most enduring mysteries of astrophysics: the origin and dynamics of the solar wind.
 By capturing high-resolution images of the corona in white light and through narrow-band filters targeting specific ion emission lines (e.g., Fe XI, Fe XIV), we generate diagnostic maps of temperature distribution and magnetic topology.
 These observations help us trace the behavior of highly ionized elements, whose emissions are shaped by the Sun’s magnetic field.